 Since 1970, the month of June has been dedicated to celebrating and commemorating members of the LGBTQ+ communities, and promoting their equality, dignity, and visibility.
 While an important time to celebrate, Pride is also a moment to take stock of the challenges still faced by LGBTQ+ people around the world.

 To this day, the true cost of LGBTQ+ discrimination is hard to grasp.
 Even though average levels of acceptance and rights have increased globally since 1981, as of December 2020, 69 countries around the world still criminalise same-sex consensual activity.
 At least 42 countries have legal barriers to freedom of expression on sexual orientation and gender identity issues such as criminalisation of same-sex relations, barriers in access to healthcare, and lack of recognition of trans identities.
-Strikingly, as of 2021, only 29 countries have legalised same-sex marriage.
-Transgender people in 13 countries around the world still live under specific laws criminalising and punishing them.
+As of 2022, only 31 countries have legalised same-sex marriage.
+Transgender people in 13 countries around the world still live in countries which criminalise their gender expression.

 Even in countries where there have been legal and social strides towards inclusion, discrimination and stigma still translate into reduced opportunities for members of the LGBQT+ community.
 A 2019 study on the economic cost of lesbian, gay, and bisexual discrimination in South Africa, where laws prohibiting same-sex sexual behaviour were ruled unconstitutional in 1998, found that monthly earnings of gender-nonconforming heterosexuals and gay and bisexual men were 30% lower than gender-conforming heterosexual men.
 Prejudices and biases meted in the social and work sphere unfairly get in the way of members of the community fully reaping the rewards of their own capabilities.